-The Vermont Department of Health and the Vermont Community Health Worker Steering Committee conducted the first statewide Community Health Worker Survey in May of 2020.
+The Vermont Department of Health and the Vermont Community Health Worker Steering Committee conducted statewide Community Health Worker Surveys in 2020 and 2021.
 Two surveys were conducted, one designed for community health workers and another for supervisors and employers.
 The survey results continue to help statewide efforts to understand community health worker roles, populations served, health issues addressed, training needs and more.

 Integration into work setting

 The successful integration of CHWs into any setting requires thoughtful planning, leadership, organizational readiness and a conducive cultural context.
 The Centers for Disease Control and Prevention's Community Health Workers (CHW) Inclusion Checklist is a general framework for public health practitioners to use when including CHWs in different settings.
 Learn more about CHW Inclusion Checklist

 Supervising Community health workers

 CHWs require highly skilled, supportive and attuned supervisors to ensure the appropriate and strategic use of CHW skills, provide regular coaching, and guide CHW practice.
 Minnesota developed a toolkit to support best practices in CHW supervision.